Digital support and useful tools for those with sensory impairments

 Aipoly Vision

 Identifies objects and colours for low vision and colour impaired users.
 Available for download in the App store.
-Options for ‘in app’ purchases.

 Blind Square

 A popular GPS app used by low vision and blind users.
-Informs of current address, points of interest and surrounding environments.
+Informs of current address, points of interest, and surrounding environments.
 Available for purchase from the App

 Store.